 Demonstrate the obstacle avoidance or line feature reversal turn, and then the student should practise.

 Taking into account the wind direction and strength, discuss the manoeuvre with the student before you demonstrate the turn in both directions.
-The student can then practise as you talk them through, followed by their own practise.
+The student can then practise as you talk them through, followed by their own practice.

 Repeat for coastal reversal turn scenario.